tyguy89/javaProjects/README.txt

 - I was in charge of the calendar's object and data representation, event scheduling, automatic scheduling and the save file.
-- Add 4 different kinds of events
+- Able to add 4 different kinds of events
 - Left click day to select single day, right click to select full week
 - Add event filters for individual schedules